arindamnayak/ecommerceprototype/Ionic/README.md

 5) Replace the following files in the android platform from the repository ecommerceprototype/Ionic/Platform/.

-6) Replace the  Application ID and Client key in all the places.
+6) Replace the Parse Application ID and Client key in all the places.

 7) Now you can build the app and run it on the android device by running